Maria Syms: Career

 As a state representative, Syms sponsored and passed legislation strengthening criminal penalties and helping crime victims.
 Syms’s signature legislation requires universal rape kit testing that helped clear a backlog of more than 6000 untested kits that resulted in prosecution and convictions in many cold cases.
 Syms served on the State House Juduciary/Public Safety, Health and Commerce Committees.
 Syms was named Champion of Small Business by the National Federation of Independent Businesses for her work in cutting government regulations.
 Syms was also recognized by the American Federation for Children as an advocate for school choice.

-Since 2023, Syms has served as the associate superintendent and director of legal services for the Arizona Department of Education.
+In November 2025, Syms was appointed as the Senior Policy Director for Education at the United States Department of Labor in Washington, D.C.
+From January 2023 to November 2025, Syms served as the Associate Superintendent and Director of Legal Services for the Arizona Department of Education.
 Syms argued on behalf of the Department before the Ninth Circuit Court of Appeals in support of the Arizona Save Women’s Sports Act precluding transgender athletes from participating on middle school girls sports teams.
+Syms also successfully represented the Department in numerous school choice administrative appeals with a perfect record of legal wins.
 Syms also served as an Arizona Assistant Attorney General, where she successfully prosecuted drug prescription fraud.
 Syms also argued before the Northern District of California to allow the State to pursue an investigation into the illegal sale of fetal tissue remains.
 Syms served as an assistant United States attorney for the Central District of California under President George W. Bush.
 In 2014, Syms was elected and served as a town councilwoman in Paradise Valley, Arizona where she also served as chair and member of the Paradise Valley Planning Commission from 2003 until 2013.
 Syms served as a judicial clerk and staff attorney to the United States Court of Appeals for the Third Circuit.
 Syms also served as an instructor and adjunct professor at ASU Law School and University of Hawaii Law School.